jazzonaut/IntelliTrader/README.md

 #### Virtual Trading

 Virtual trading is enabled by default.
 You don't need to provide your API Key to virtual trade.
-To enable virtual trading, set *VirtualTrading* to true in config\trading.json.
+To enable virtual trading, set *VirtualTrading* to true in config/trading.json.
 You might want to change *VirtualAccountInitialBalance* to reflect your starting balance for testing.

 #### Live Trading

 To trade on an exchange, first you need to create an encrypted file that will hold your API keys.
-Open Encrypt-Keys.bat and change publickey to your API key and privatekey to your API secret, then run it.
+Open data/encrypt-keys and change public_key to your API key and private_key to your API secret, then run it.
 You should now have the generated keys.bin file in your IntelliTrader directory.
 This file contains your encrypted API keys and it is only valid for the current user and only on the computer it is created on.
-Important: Make sure to remove your keys from Encrypt-Keys.bat file after generating the keys.bin.
-Now change *VirtualTrading* to false in config\trading.json.
+Important: Make sure to remove your keys from data/encrypt-keys file after generating the keys.bin.
+Now change *VirtualTrading* to false in config/trading.json.
 Also, to make the profit stats accurate, you need to set *AccountInitialBalance* to your current BTC/ETH balance (depending on the market you use).
 That's it, you are ready for exchange trading!